LucDuponcheelAtGitHub/timeHybrids/README.md

 Declarations come with *laws*.

 Together, features and laws are called *requirements*.

+A specification may also consist of *definitions* that are defined in terms of declarations and definitions.

 *Implementations* of a specification consist of *definitions* of declared features.